choojun/choojun.github.io/wsl.md

       $ cd ~/derby/data
       $ nohup ~/derby/bin/startNetworkServer -h 0.0.0.0 &
 ~~~
 9. Run Hive.
-An additional one service can be observed using command jps in this step, i.e. RunJar process
+An additional one service can be observed using command jps in this step, i.e. RunJar process (observation from another terminal)
 ~~~bash
       $ cd ~
       $ /home/hduser/hive/bin/hiveserver2